Jared Kushner Gets New Job ‘Overhauling’ the Federal Government

 “We should have excellence in government,” Kushner told the Post.
 “The government should be run like a great American company.
 Our hope is that we can achieve successes and efficiencies for our customers, who are the citizens.”
 He said that his team plans to begin with “reimagining Veterans Affairs; modernizing the technology and data infrastructure of every federal department and agency; remodeling workforce-training programs; and developing ‘transformative projects’ under the banner of Trump’s $1 trillion infrastructure plan.”
 In addition to all of that, the office will “focus on combating opioid abuse” with the help of Chris Christie, with whom Kushner has a complicated relationship.

-It is, to say the least, an ambitious agenda for a 36-year-old whose primary work experience has been running his father’s real estate company.
-Luckily for him, the business community seems eager to help out: According to the Post, Apple’s Tim Cook, Microsoft’s Bill Gates, Tesla’s Elon Musk, Salesforce’s Marc Benioff, Blackstone’s Stephen Schwarzman, and dozens of other “such leaders” have already met with Kushner’s office.
+It is, to say the least, an ambitious agenda for a 36-year-old whose primary work experience has been running his father’s real-estate company.
+Lucky for him, the business community seems eager to help out: According to the Post, Apple’s Tim Cook, Microsoft’s Bill Gates, Tesla’s Elon Musk, Salesforce’s Marc Benioff, Blackstone’s Stephen Schwarzman, and dozens of other “such leaders” have already met with Kushner’s office.